Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 What is the difference between static and dynamic route planning?

 Static route planning sets routes in advance, typically the night or week before, and does not adjust them as conditions change.
 Dynamic route planning uses AI to replan continuously in real time, responding to disruptions like traffic, weather, fuel price shifts, and capacity changes as they happen.
 The key difference is adaptability: static plans degrade as conditions shift, while dynamic plans optimize around them.
+For a deeper comparison, see Static vs Zone-Based vs Dynamic Routing.

 How does route optimization handle fuel price volatility?